 2. Do not have a Second Monitor?
 Use Virtual Desktops

 Using multiple monitors is one of the best ways to do multitasking.
 Not only you get to see more, but you can also run a number of apps that one display can handle.
 But then not everybody wants a second display, and if you are the kind of person who is on the move with a laptop, the secondary monitor is out of the question.

 Windows 10 offers Virtual Desktops, where you can create virtually any number of desktops.
 You get access to Taskbar, Start Menu, and so on.

 To create a Virtual Desktop, press the Task View button on the taskbar or use Windows + Tab.
-This will show the list of the running apps and an option of “New Desktop” with plus sign on the bottom right.
+This will show the list of the running apps and the option of “New Desktop” with a plus sign on the bottom right.

 Now, you can create any number of desktop, one after the other, and it will look like this.